EazyAlvaro/GraphsOfWrath/README.md

 (Yes i could use GitHub tickets, but i don't actually expects pull requests)

+* Feature: overall yearly averages of books/movies
+* Bugfix:mismatch between where the old stat images are written , and where the DB thinks they are. (they are deprecated now, so i could also just remove them entirely)
-* Behat Tests
+* Testing: Behat Tests
-* "Generate" page should have a loading status/spinner
+* Feature: "Generate" page should have a loading status/spinner
-* All data in dynamic overlays with dynamic line-coloring ( nice-to-have)
-* FOSUser account to protect generate and truncate buttons
+* Feature: FOSUser account to protect generate and truncate buttons
-* Admin panel for generate & truncate
+* Feature: Admin panel for generate & truncate

-IN-PROGRESS
----

-* set up CodeCeption
-* Unit tests

 PHP Modules required (beyond SF3 requirements)
 ---